kkrruumm/void-install-script/README.md

 The best way to contribute to this would be to create a pull request adding the feature you would like.

 If you would like a change to be made to the script, a request/suggestion in the issues tracker is also a wonderful place to start.

-Niche requests for features that do not fit the scope of this installer are unlikely to be entertained, but do not hesitate to suggest ideas.

 # TODO
 ```